neverstopbuilding/blog/src/_posts/2013-01-13-10-crucial-sublime-text-plugins-for-the-php-craftsman.md

 Learn more about [SublimeLinter here](https://github.com/SublimeLinter/SublimeLinter).
 ##4.
 DocBlockr
-In addition to adhering to coding standards, a responsible programer should document their code to a basic level.
+In addition to adhering to coding standards, a responsible programmer should document their code to a basic level.
 We don't need novels here, but there are certainly things that can aid other developers and assist with automated documentation generation.
-PHP has a [great documentor library](http://www.phpdoc.org/) with lots of standard Java Doc style annotations.
+PHP has a [great documenter library](http://www.phpdoc.org/) with lots of standard Java Doc style annotations.

 I used to avoid documentation because of the tedium and I didn't see the point; after all, if I named my methods well, why document them?